DataExperts/Dexih.Utils.Crypto/README.md

 }
 ```

-## Encrypting Data
+## Symmetric Encryption

-Encryption is use to store or transport data securely, by using a common key for both encrypt/decrypt functions.
+Symmetric encryption is use to store/transport data securely, by using a common key for both encrypt/decrypt functions.

-The encryption function uses an AES (Advanced Encryption Standard) algorithm to perform encryption, and generates random salt values for the encryption key.
+This implementation uses an AES (Advanced Encryption Standard) algorithm, and generates random salt values for the encryption key.

 The encrypt function can use any key, however it is generally a good idea to use a cryptographically random key to reduce the possibility of common keys being used for a brute-force attack.